-Nib: The pen is fitted with the legendary 14C tri-tone medium nib, which is an absolute joy to write with and lays down a gloriously varied line.
+Nib: The pen is fitted with the legendary 14C tri-tone broad nib, which is an absolute joy to write with and lays down a gloriously varied line.
 The gold is bright and the imprints crisp – these nibs are renowned for their levels of feedback, spring and ease of writing, making them hugely sought after.
 Their modern counterparts simply can’t compete.

-Feed: The celluloid 149’s came with two feeds over the time that they were produced – the first being known as a ski-slope feed and then those from the mid 1950’s being fitted with a round ebonite feed with a grooved face and shank.
+Feed: The celluloid 149’s came with two feeds over the time that they were produced – the first being known as a ski-slope feed and then those from the mid 1950’s being fitted with a round ebonite feed with grooved face and shank.
 This pen has the earlier and more desirable ski-slope version.

 Ink Window: The celluloid pens are famous for their ink window and with use the original green colour then turns to various shades of amber and red.
-The lines on the ink window are straight and well defined, with it exhibiting an amber hue.
-This is the short ink window version, with some of the earliest examples having a longer ink window.
+This one only shows relatively light use and it’s the short ink window version.

 Celluloid: Celluloid is a notoriously tricky substance to work with and is very susceptible to storage conditions.
 For this reason, many of the 149’s available suffer from varying degrees of shrinkage – this is most obvious on the cap, where the main part is then noticeably smaller than the gold plated clip ring and two silver rings.
-There is virtually zero shrinkage on this pen, with the silver rings moving if you turn them, but not at any point being close to coming off.
-Whilst on the subject of celluloid, you will often see people advertising 149’s as being demonstrator versions – this is not the case, it’s simply where the black celluloid has worn away on the barrel to reveal the clear structure below.
+There is very little shrinkage on this pen, with the silver rings moving if you turn them, but not at any point being close to coming off.
+Whilst on the subject of celluloid, you will often see people advertising celluloid 149’s as being demonstrator versions – this is not the case, it’s simply where the black celluloid has worn away on the barrel to reveal the clear structure below.
 It will present as an amber colour and you can then see the internal workings of the pen – often this wear isn’t even and although people like to coin the term ‘demonstrator’ it’s simply not the case.

 Silver Rings: The most recognisable feature of these 50’s pens are the two wonderful sterling silver rings found on the cap.
-A common problem, due to shrinkage of the celluloid, is that these rings become loose or heavily distorted.
-Neither of these pitfalls have befallen this pen, with the rings being straight and tight… in fact we’d go as far to say that this is one of the finest examples we’ve seen.
+A common problem, due to shrinkage of the celluloid, is that these rings become heavily distorted.
+This pitfall hasn’t befallen this pen, with the rings being straight with only a very slight wave at one point.

 Markings: The celluloid pens were heat-stamped with a variety of different markings – this particular one has 149 imprinted on the piston knob and B denoting a broad nib – the addition of the arrow was often used to indicate an oblique nib, but this does look like a standard broad.
-This pen features the traditional ‘Meisterstuck’ on the main cap band rather than the other option at the time which was ‘Masterpiece’ – this was used for certain export markets.
+This pen features the traditional ‘Masterpiece’ on the main cap band, which was used instead of Meisterstuck, for certain export markets.
 The imprint ‘made in Germany’ appears very lightly on the barrel – this is interesting as usually this appears on the cap.

-Condition: The pen is presented in wonderful condition – this is a 60 year old pen, so there are marks associated with use over time and a little bit of wear to the clip, but really it’s absolute delightful.
-Many of the celluloid pens have a certain dullness to the finish, but this one looks fresh and has a deep glow.
+Condition: The pen is presented in lovely condition – this is a 70 year old pen, so there are marks associated with use over time, but still a great example.
 We’ve lightly polished it, but you could polish it further if you wanted.

-Well, you’ve probably not read a pen description that’s as long as this on ebay for a while.
+Well, you’ve probably not read a pen description that’s as long as this for a while.
 Hopefully what comes across, is how passionate we are about such fine writing instruments like this.
-You can undoubtedly find a cheaper celluloid 149 than this example, in fact a quick Google search will probably find you a few – but for the person who’ll buy this pen, they’ll do it because they know that they’re purchasing a piece of Montblanc history.
-When you consider that a modern solid gold 149 sells for around £6,500.00 (we know that the fact it’s solid gold makes it far more!), I’d say that this pen represents tremendous value… we know which one we’d rather have.
+You can undoubtedly find a cheaper celluloid 149 than this example, in fact a quick Google search will probably find you a few – but for the person who’ll buy this pen, they’ll do it because they know that they’re purchasing a piece of Montblanc history, that’s been serviced by one of the world’s leading authorities in vintage Montblanc pens.